With our feet firmly planted on the east and west coast,

-After a short summer break, our trainings will begin again in August at Dou Yoga (Clinton Hill, Brooklyn) and September at Yoga to the People (East Village, Manhattan).
+After a short summer break, our trainings will begin again in September at Yoga to the People (East Village, Manhattan) followed by a workshop and several trainings in Brooklyn, NY.
 Register below, or sign up for our newsletter to be the first to know when registration opens for later trainings!

 Interested in bringing our training to your studio?
 Great!
 Reach out to us at email@example.com.

 I'm a yoga teacher.
 Is this training for me?

 As a teacher you never know who is going to walk into your class, what experiences they may be dealing with or have dealt with in the past, or how your class will affect them.
 As yoga teachers, we know that the work we do is not just physical - or indeed that the physical practice is the least important part of the practice.
 Yoga is about self-awareness, introspection, breathing through the hard stuff.
 A survivor of trauma could react strongly to these teachings, or even be triggered by them.
 It's important to know common triggers that might be present in a yoga class, and also how to (and not to) react if someone is emotionally overwhelmed.

 I’m a yoga student or work in a different field.
 Is this training for me?